Chainsaw safety clothing: Trousers (pants)

 Special fabrics have been developed for chainsaw clothing, and this development is still ongoing.
-Conventional fabric is useless as protection against a running chainsaw, as the fabric is cut through immediately.
+Conventional fabric is useless as protection against a running chainsaw, as the fabric can be cut through immediately.

-There is a real struggle and conflict between making a fabric proof against more violent impact, and making it light, flexible and comfortable enough for the user.
+There have been difficulties developing a fabric that can withstand more violent impact while still being light, flexible and comfortable enough for the user.
 Clothes which make the user too hot, or which prevent the user moving easily, are a safety problem in themselves.
-A worker unable to move easily and/or suffering from being too hot is not safe.
+A worker who is unable to move easily or suffering from being too hot is not safe.

 Extra fabric layers are added to clothing to improve cut resistance, but clothes which cannot be cut at all by a powerful saw are impractical, even with modern fibres.

-Additionally saw and chain technology seems to be outstripping fabric technology.

-It is very difficult to protect against high power saws employing aggressively cutting chains.
+Additionally, saw and chain technology seems to be outstripping fabric technology because it is very difficult to protect against high power saws employing aggressively cutting chains.

 A classification scheme has been developed in the EU to rate trousers, and fabric in general, for protection against cutting.

 The chain speed is specified in the manual for a chainsaw.
 Higher class trousers are more expensive, hotter, and heavier, so there is an advantage to choosing the trousers to match the saw.

 There are two standard types of trousers, type A and type C. Type A protects only the front of the legs, and can be supplied as chaps, worn over conventional work clothes, or as conventional trousers.
 Type C gives protection all around the legs and are almost always worn as ordinary trousers, not over another garment.
 Chaps are generally used for occasional, farm or homeowner applications.
-Professional chainsaw operators would choose trousers for comfort and ease of movement, with fallers, ground workers and firewood cutters opting for class A trousers because of the low risk of being cut in the back of the leg.
+Professional chainsaw operators would choose trousers for comfort and ease of movement, with fallers, ground workers and firewood cutters opting for class A trousers, because of the low risk of being cut in the back of the leg.
 Climbers and tree surgeons would have to wear type C, as they will be cutting from a wider variety of positions.
 Type C trousers are, of course, highly insulating, and may lead to heat stress if worn for labour-intensive operations such as firewood cutting.